-At some point you or a loved one may require extra support to continue living comfortably, this is true for millions of elderly people across the United Kingdom.
-For many, staying home whilst receiving support is the ideal scenario and provides a highly sort after balance; cosy surroundings, a familiar environment and assistance when needed.
+At some point, you or a loved one may require extra support to continue living comforta.
+This is true for millions of older adults across the United Kingdom.
+For many, staying home whilst receiving support is the ideal scenario and provides an important balance; cosy surroundings, a familiar environment and assistance when needed.

-Hourly care, also called domiciliary care, is a visiting service where a carer comes to your home during the day to help with tasks that may have become too difficult to do alone; this could be anything from assisting you with showering, and light chores.
-The length and frequency of a visit will depend on your individual needs, however, as hourly carers typically see multiple clients in a day they must stick to a strict schedule, so there may be times when you are without care or assistance.
+Hourly care – sometimes called domiciliary care – is a visiting service where a carer comes to your home to help with tasks that have become too difficult to do alone; this could be anything from assisting you with showering, and light chores.
+The length and frequency of a visit will depend on your individual needs, however, as hourly carers see multiple clients in a day, they must stick to a strict schedule, so there may be times when you are without care or assistance.

-A live-in carer lives in the home of the person they are caring for and therefore is able to provide care around the clock.
-A live-in carer’s duties can be similar to an hourly carer, as they also provide assistance with personal care and care for medical conditions, however, as there is no rush, care is carried out at atime or pace that suits you.
+A live-in carer lives in the home of the person they are caring for so that they can provide round the clock care.
+A live-in carer’s duties can be similar to an hourly carer, as they also provide assistance with personal care and care for medical conditions.
+However, as there is no rush, care is carried out at a time or pace that suits you.

-Live-in care and hourly care benefits compared
+The benefits of live-in care and hourly care compared

 The nature of live-in care means greater focus can be placed on social care and companionship.
-During a day a carer will spend up to an average of 12 hours with you.
-This time is spent carrying out household and personal care duties, whilst also ensuring that you are comfortable and entertained.
-Many live-in care providers work complex personality assessments into their recruitment process, this allows them to create excellent client-carer matches.
+During a day, a carer will spend up to an average of 12 hours with you.
+This time is spent carrying out household and personal care duties, while ensuring that you are comfortable and entertained.
+Many live-in care providers work complex personality assessments into their recruitment process, allowing them to create excellent client-carer matches.

 An hourly care service can be a very convenient choice for people who want to receive care with as little disruption to their daily routines and way of life as possible.
 To receive live-in care, a bedroom in the home must be provided in order to accommodate the live-in carer and their belongings, some may find it difficult to adjust to this new living arrangement.
-Hourly care visits are typically arranged at times of the day that suits you, meaning only a small degree of change is needed to recieve support at home.
+Hourly care visits are typically arranged at times of the day that suits you, meaning only a small degree of change is needed to receive support at home.

 Freedom & Choice

-Live-in care is a very flexible service, it encourages and supports elderly people to enjoy activities outside of the home, helping them to continue to take part in impromptu community events, beloved hobbies, and visiting local attractions.
+Live-in care is a very flexible service; it encourages and supports older people to enjoy activities outside of the home, helps them to take part in impromptu community events, beloved hobbies, and visiting local attractions.
 In comparison, hourly support for trips outside of the home must first be arranged with the care provider.

 Live-in care makes it possible for you to exercise independence and remain integrated and involved in your surrounding community.

 To ensure care can be provided long term, it’s important to consider the affordability of the service you choose for your specific circumstances.
-Both hourly home care costs and live-in care cost differ depending on a person’s specific needs, however, domiciliary care is charged at an hourly rate, whereas live-in care fees are charged on a weekly basis.
+Both hourly home care costs and live-in care costs differ depending on a person’s specific needs, however, domiciliary care is charged at an hourly rate, whereas live-in care fees are charged on a weekly basis.

 Unless your needs change materially, your live-in care fees will remain the same, no hidden fees or additional charges means that you or your loved ones are able to confidently budget for care.
 Flexible costing for hourly care services means a person is able to scale up and down the level of support they receive by shortening or reducing the frequency of visits.
 This allows greater control over weekly care fees, a feature of hourly care that is especially beneficial for people with continuously changing needs.

 Typically people with high dependency conditions believe care homes or residential care facilities are the only options available to them, however, full-time live-in care provides an alternative which allows the person to receive expert and specialist assistance without having to leave their homes.
 Specialist live-in carers are trained to provide care for a range of conditions including Dementia and Parkinson’s.
 Many live-in care services are nurse-led, meaning clinical duties can be carried out within the home, helping people live independently no matter their condition.

 Peace of Mind